DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/test-https-features-and-http2-websites.md

 testcafe 'firefox -P testing-profile' --hostname localhost assertTest.js --ssl pfx=certificate.pfx;rejectUnauthorized=true;
 ```

 > The certificate created in the example is valid only for localhost domain.
 This is why the `--hostname` option is used.
-If you wish to use another domain for testing, enter it in the `[alt_names]` section of `testdomain.ext` configuration file before creating the certificate.
+If you want to use another domain for testing, enter it in the `[alt_names]` section of `testdomain.ext` configuration file before creating the certificate.

 <!---->

 > Important!
-For security reasons, use this profile only for testing purposes.
+For security reasons, only use this profile for testing purposes.

 #### Generate a Certificate in Your Code

-When you use the programming interface, generate a certificate with the [openssl-self-signed-certificate](https://www.npmjs.com/package/openssl-self-signed-certificate) module, and pass the HTTPS server options to the [createTestCafe](../../reference/testcafe-api/global/createtestcafe.md) function.
+When you use the programming interface, generate a certificate with the [openssl-self-signed-certificate](https://www.npmjs.com/package/openssl-self-signed-certificate) module and pass the HTTPS server options to the [createTestCafe](../../reference/testcafe-api/global/createtestcafe.md) function.

 ```js
 const createTestCafe        = require('testcafe');